pdjr-build/firmware-factory/modules/winctl/README.md

 | 9&10 (W1D) | Windlass 1 deployment status     | 50VDC, 1A max |

-Terminal 2 has a special status because it can be connected to other even-numbered terminals by the use of jumpers.
-When the indicators connected to the relay outputs have a low current rating, this simplifies wiring by reducing the required number of supply/return wires that are required.
+Terminal 2 has a special status because it can be connected to other even-numbered terminals by the use of jumpers: when the indicators connected to the relay outputs have a low current rating, this can simplify wiring by reducing the required number of supply/return wires that are needed.

 The relays which support the connections are modulated dependent upon status data received from the remote windlasses that have been configured for the